mendersoftware/mender-docs/02.Overview/02.Device-Support/docs.md

 #### Installation with .deb packages

-If you only need to deploy application updates (not Operating System updates), we provide Debian packages (`.deb`) for installing the Mender client that works on almost any Debian family OS and device.
+If you only need to deploy application updates (not Operating System updates), we provide Debian packages (`.deb`) for installing the Mender Client that works on almost any Debian family OS and device.

 Follow the documentation on [install Mender using the Debian package](../../03.Client-installation/02.Install-with-Debian-package/docs.md)